-Once Broken is set in Metro Boston between 1970-2009.
-It's a story about a single mother, Jackie Martin, who has two objectives: First to raise her daughter, Gina with her self-esteem unscathed by her father’s abandonment; Second, to see her daughter’s father, Tony Salvucci suffer for his abandonment.
-Both objectives come to pass.
-With lots of twists and turns and memorable characters, Once Broken is an inspirational story about forgiveness vs. revenge and living one's life moving forward, no matter how painful the past.
+Jackie Martin develops abandonment issues when her dad dies suddenly when she is ten years old.
+As a teenager, those abandonment issues translate into an attraction to illusive men, particularly, Tony Salvucci.
+After a seven year on and off relationship, Jackie becomes pregnant and is immediately abandoned by Tony.
+As a single mother, Jackie has two objectives: First to raise her daughter with her self-esteem unscathed by her father’s abandonment; Second, to see Tony suffer for his abandonment.
+Once Broken follows Jackie’s story over a span of forty years.
+Set in Metrowest Boston, Once Broken is an inspirational story about love, hate, forgiveness vs. revenge and living one's life moving forward, no matter how painful the past.

 Purchase your own copy from the following links: